Tashyak/FUTURE-_PE_02/scripts/script-04-contrarian-hook.md

-# Script 04 — Contrarian Hook
+Script 04 — Contrarian Hook

+Brand: Cafe (Kakinada)

 Hook type: Contrarian

-Tone: Casual review
+Tone: Casual reviewer

 Platform: Instagram Reels + YouTube Shorts

----
+Estimated read time: 20 seconds

+Instagram Reels Version

 [HOOK]

-"Not every cafe is worth visiting."
+"Not every cafe is actually worth visiting."

+[BODY]

+Some places look great in photos but feel crowded or uncomfortable.
+I didn't expect much when I came to this cafe in Kakinada.
+But the vibe is relaxed, the coffee is good, and the prices are fair.
+It's actually a place where you want to sit for a while.

+[CTA]

+"Save this cafe for your next coffee break."

+[VISUAL DIRECTION]

+Creator walking into cafe then sitting down with coffee.

 ---

+YouTube Shorts Version

+[HOOK — on-screen text overlay]

+"NOT EVERY CAFE IS GOOD"

+[HOOK — spoken]

+"Not every cafe you see online is actually worth visiting."

 [BODY]

-Some places look nice online but feel crowded or overpriced.
+Some places look great on Instagram but don't feel comfortable in real life.
-This cafe in Kakinada surprised me though.
+I tried this cafe in Kakinada expecting the same thing.
-The vibe is relaxed, the coffee is good, and the prices are reasonable.
+But the environment is calm, the coffee is good, and the seating is comfortable.
-It actually feels like a place you want to stay.
+It actually feels like a place where you can relax.

----

 [CTA]

-"Next time you're in Kakinada, try this cafe."
+"If you're nearby, try this cafe."

----
+[THUMBNAIL TEXT SUGGESTION]

+"WORTH VISITING"

 [VISUAL DIRECTION]

-Creator entering cafe and showing environment.
+Creator entering cafe, showing interior, ending with coffee shot.

----

-[CAPTION]

-A cafe that actually feels comfortable.

-Not just good photos.

-#cafevibes #kakinada #coffeetime #coffeelovers #hangoutplace